The Morality Factor in Hiring: Why Honesty-Humility Matters

 Hiring for technical competence alone is risky.
 The evidence is clear: employees with high honesty-humility, conscientiousness, and guilt proneness are more likely to be ethical, productive, and effective leaders.

 When building selection processes, organisations should combine psychometric testing with honesty-humility assessments and behavioural interviews.
 The goal isn’t just to find someone who can do the job—it’s to find someone others will trust to do it.
+At Fermion, we help clients integrate these measures into recruitment so they can hire with confidence and build cultures grounded in trust.

 About the Author:

-Christopher Apps is an Organisational Psychologist and the owner of Fermion.
-He stays updated on the latest psychology research and shares evidence-based insights.
-The focus of Fermion is "Psychometric Testing for Recruitment" and “Recruitment to Retention: How to Select Good Staff & Keep Them”.
+The focus of Fermion is "Psychometric Testing for Recruitment" and "Recruitment to Retention: How to select good staff and keep them".
 If you would like to learn how to select good staff and keep them, please feel free to contact us at Fermion.

 “Learn from the mistakes of others.
 You can’t live long enough to make them all yourself.”